LinkuNijmegen/api-documentation-bundle/README.md

 can be found at [the end of this file](#configuration-example).

 ## Sections
-Within `sections`, you can define a list of available sections.
+Within the `sections` configuration, you can define a list of available sections.
 The identifier used in the list can also be used to define sections on individual API-Platform resources or endpoints.

 Each section has a `prefix` (URI path prefix) and a `title`.